jackducasse/caleandar/README.md

     NavVertical: false,           //(bool) show previous and coming months.
     NavLocation: '#foo',          //(string - element) where to display navigation, if not in default position.
     DateTimeShow: true,           //(bool) show current date.
-    DateTimeFormat: 'mmm, yyyy',  //(string - dateformat) format previously mentioned date is shown in.
     DatetimeLocation: '',         //(string - element) where to display previously mentioned date, if not in default position.
     EventClick: '',               //(function) a function that should instantiate on the click of any event. parameters passed in via data link attribute.
     EventTargetWholeDay: false,   //(bool) clicking on the whole date will trigger event action, as opposed to just clicking on the title.
     DisabledDays: [],             //(array of numbers) days of the week to be slightly transparent. ie: [1,6] to fade Sunday and Saturday.
-    ModelChange: model            //(array of objects) new data object to pass into calendar (serving suggestion: passing through only the currently selected month's events if working with large dataset.
+    ModelChange: model,           //(array of objects) new data object to pass into calendar (serving suggestion: passing through only the currently selected month's events if working with large dataset.
+    MinDateMonth: new Date(1900, 0, 1), // (Date) minimum allowable (first valid) month
+    MaxDateMonth: new Date(2050, 0, 1)  // (Date) maximum allowable (last valid) month
   }
 ```
+* Remember, when using `new Date(2020, 0, 1)` is January 1st because months start at 0, but days start at 1.
+Use the first day of the month (third arg is 0) for MinDateMonth/MaxDateMonth.

 ###CSS Themes
 #####Theme 1